prabhushankar-ps/Capstone/README.md

 - Raheela Charania
 - Rajivini Tiruveedhula
 Faculty Advisor: Dr. Myriam Quispe Agnoli
-Part of the Master of Science in Business Analytics program at Mercer University (Stetson-Hatcher School of Business)
+Part of the Master of Science in Data Analytics program at Mercer University (Stetson-Hatcher School)

 ---